 Made in small batches in Scotland, Antonine Wall Gin has been created to celebrate a key landmark in Scottish history, the Antonine Wall.
 The carefully selected botanicals celebrate the Romans' inﬂuence on the area during their time constructing and living along the wall.

-The key botanicals are carob, ﬁg, lime zest, Scottish heather honey & Icelandic moss.
-When skilfully blended in the correct proportions by our Gin master, these combine perfectly with the other botanicals.
-This to makes a soft, ﬂoral, smooth & creamy taste sensation designed especially for the discerning gin connoisseur.
+The key botanicals are carob, ﬁg, lime zest, Scottish heather honey and Icelandic moss.
+When skilfully blended in the correct proportions by our Gin Master, these combine perfectly with the other botanicals.
+This makes a soft, ﬂoral, smooth and creamy taste sensation designed especially for the discerning gin connoisseur.
 Antonine Wall Gin is bottled in a ceramic croc with solid pewter labels.

 Antonine Wall Gin has a distinct ﬂoral, chocolatey aroma and creamy after taste.
 This

-comes from the carob, ﬁg & Scottish heather honey combination.
+comes from the carob, ﬁg and Scottish heather honey combination.
 Native to the

 Mediterranean, carob was used by the Romans as a substitute for chocolate.
 Considered a